Carnap's problem for intuitionistic propositional logic: Discussion

+We note further that the abstract completeness of a logic, in the sense of its set of theorems (or its consequence relation) being recursively enumerable, is irrelevant to categoricity.
+For example, every \emph{intermediate logic} (logic between $\IL$ and $\CL$) is categorical with respect to possible worlds semantics as per Theorem \ref{mainthm}, but there are uncountably many intermediate logics, hence uncountably many whose set of theorems is not recursively enumerable.

-One might object that $\H$ is the \emph{largest} class with respect to which $\IL$ is sound and complete, and in that sense fixed by $\IL$.
-Yes, but Theorem \ref{mainthmalg} shows that completeness is not the issue: $\H$ is the largest class with respect to which $\IL$ is \emph{sound}, if soundness is taken to be consistency with $\vdash_\IL$.
-Completeness is an additional, presumably deeper fact, but irrelevant to Carnap's question.
-Indeed, going beyond propositional logic, there are logics which are \emph{not} complete but still Carnap categorical: the meaning of the logical constants is still fixed by the standard consequence relation --- a case in point is the logic $\mathcal{L}(\Q_0)$, which is classical first-order logic with the additional quantifier `there are infinitely many'.\footnote{This was observed by the second author, and is stated and generalized in \cite{speitel20}.
-The set of valid sentences in $\mathcal{L}(\Q_0)$ is not recursively enumerable. }
+Going beyond propositional logic, a concrete example of an incomplete logic which is Carnap categorical (the meaning of the logical constants is fixed by the standard consequence relation) is the logic $\mathcal{L}(\Q_0)$, which is classical first-order logic with the additional quantifier `there are infinitely many'.\footnote{This was observed by the second author, and is stated and generalized in \cite{speitel20}.
+The set of valid sentences in $\mathcal{L}(\Q_0)$ is not recursively enumerable.}